learn-co-curriculum/dsc-intro-to-css/README.md

 identify those qualities.
 For text styling, examples of property names include text `color`, `text-align` and `line-height`.

 CSS Property Values are directly related to property names.
-If we are working with the `color` property, the value could be a named color such as `red`, or `#660000`.
+If you are working with the `color` property, the value could be a named color such as `red`, or `#660000`.
 Some properties have their values set with words, others with numbers, and some can take both.